Materials-Consortia/OPTIMADE/optimade.md

     * **href**: a string containing the OPTiMaDe base URL.
     * **meta**: a meta object containing non-standard meta-information about the implementation.

-  `attributes` MAY also contain the following OPTIONAL members:

-  * **local\_id**: String representing the provider's local ID for the implementation.
-  This MAY be different from the `id` field's value.

 Example:

 ```jsonc